Blue Box (manga): Characters

-The main protagonist.
 An avid badminton player, Taiki strives to succeed despite setbacks.
 He greatly admires Chinatsu for her dedication to basketball and harbors a huge crush on her.
 While he is often awkward and emotional, his unwavering determination and sincerity slowly earns him respect from others.
 His goal is to reach the national championship, a dream he shares with Chinatsu in their respective sports.
 His mother was Chinatsu's mother's teammate and friend, hence the decision for Chinatsu to move in with Taiki.
-He is aware of Hina being in love with him, but doesn't reciprocate her feelings and rejects her, leading to the two drifting apart, until he eventually cuts ties with her for good.
+He is aware of Hina being in love with him, but doesn't reciprocate her feelings and rejects her, leading to the two drifting apart.
 He later starts a relationship with Chinatsu.